 It showed the lives of the McGinis family who were trying to social climb by keeping up with their neighbors, the Joneses.
 They judged their own social standing by how their lifestyles and material goods compared to their neighbors.

 It was actually based on the cartoonist’s own experience of trying to do this while living in Nassau County, New York.
-The comic ran for 24 years from 1913 to 1938.

 Though the comic strip is relatively unknown today, it has become a common catchphrase.
+“Keeping up w/ the Joneses” has come to mean trying to have (or do) what others that are popular are.

 “Keeping Up With The Kardashians” is a popular television show that remixes this phrase.